propublica/column-setter/README.md

 ## Tips and tricks

-* For the most part, ColumnSetter code will compile even if you make a mistake; the invalid code will simply be ignored.
+* For the most part, Column Setter code will compile even if you make a mistake—the invalid code will simply be ignored.
 If something isn’t working the way you expected, look for a `WARNING` on the command line.
-ColumnSetter can recognize common mistakes and help you troubleshoot them.
+Column Setter can recognize common mistakes and help you troubleshoot them.

     ```sh
     WARNING: 'breakpoint-min(Gerald)' is invalid because 'Gerald' is not a valid breakpoint name.
 A 'breakpoint-min' mixin call must contain a valid breakpoint name, e.g. 'breakpoint-min(small)'.
 Current valid breakpoint names: xs, sm, md, lg, xl.
     ```

 * Elements are not confined to the width of their containers.
-Want an 8-column element inside a 6-column container?
+Want an eight-column element inside a six-column container?
 No problem:

     ```scss
     width: colspan( 8, 6 );